jceipek/jceipek.github.com/content/resume/index.md

   employer= "Lynxtool"
   role="Founding Engineer"
   overview= """
   Created Pixar-inspired technologies to visualize the hidden workings of spreadsheets with a friendly web-based programming tool.
-Company acquired by Figma, then Adobe.
+Company acquired by Figma.
   """
   [employment.detail]
     callouts=[